rcmccartney/MathExpressions/README.txt

 -om [dir]           : specify the models directory
 -v [int]            : turn on verbose output [1=minimal, 2=maximal]
--g [file]           : specify grammar file location -skip               : flag to skip the parsing step and load from parsed.pkl
+-g [file]           : specify grammar file location

-EXAMPLES:
+EXAMPLE USAGES:

-To train the classifier model with a 0.7 / 0.3 split of data (with files listed files.txt):
+To train the classifier model with a 0.7/0.3 split of data (on files listed in <fileList>):
-$ python3 execute.py -p -e -s 0.7 -tc -v 1 -l files.txt
+$ python3 execute.py -p -e -s 0.7 -tc -v 1 -l <fileList>

-Then to run segmentation with this trained classifier:
+Then to run segmentation with this trained classifier on pre-segmented data:
 $ python3 execute.py -seg

-To run a trained model on unseen data for testing segmentation results* from a directory:
+To run a trained model on unseen data for testing segmentation results from a directory*:
 $ python3 execute.py -test -p -seg -d <dir>

-*Note the pipeline can also be broken into separate steps of parsing then segmentation.
+*Note the pipeline can also be broken into separate steps of parsing then segmentation with two separate execution calls.
-A trained classifier and trained feature extractor are required to test.
+A trained classifier and trained feature extractor are required to perform testing or you will receive an assertion error.